<style>

 }

 In order to access check the specific bits of the permissions, recall the PTE_P, PTE_W, and PTE_U flags.
 You will need to write an expression to check if a particular bit in a value is set or not.
-Refer to the section “Hint: More info on bitwise operators” in the Project 1: Snake handout for a reminder on bitwise operators.
+Refer to the background section on bitwise operators in the [Snake handout](https://csci0300.github.io/assign/projects/project1.html) for a reminder on bitwise operators.

 Once you can figure out if a bit is set, you will need to print either a 1 or 0 for each flag.
-You can do this any way you want, but a nice shorthand for this (and some cool new C syntax!) is C’s conditional operator, which lets you write an if/else statement in on line.
-Here’s an example in context for what you need here:
+You can do this any way you want, but a nice shorthand for this (and some cool new C syntax!) is C's [*conditional operator*](https://en.wikipedia.org/wiki/Ternary_conditional_operator#Usage), which lets you write an if/else statement in onone line.
+Here's an example in context:

 void example(int x) {